alexezh/foolpy/notes.md

 goal is to approximate rule.

 I have sum blah - utility function is cost as number of operations we now to a* search using patterns?
+We have context, so we select most probable rule our language boils down to give and take

+so if we say that our language is limited to few tokens and the rest is variations, we can define hierarchical encoding.
+How ?
+And then we have

+A, B, C -> X, remember Y
+Y, A, B, C, X - C, remember

+hot encode with categories looks interesting.
+Which is basically embedding in a very sparse space